 The custody evaluation report will provide recommendations that are based on the professional judgment of the child custody evaluator regarding a parenting plan that is in the best interests of the child(ren).
-Child custody evaluators will meet the standards set by California Rules of Court, Rule 5.220.
+Child custody evaluators will meet the standards set by CRC 5.220.
 In this County evaluations are limited and do not include psychological testing.

 What is included in a limited child custody evaluation?

 - Interviews with the parents.

 - A Child Protective Services check.